Strategic clarity for scaling companies

 Yes, but what do you actually do?

-Codifying your greatness requires direct examination of the company’s decisions, patterns, and pressures.
+Codifying your advantage requires direct examination of the company’s decisions, patterns, and pressures.
 It includes:

 Executive interviews